-Rockfish is a mild whitefish that is found up and down the Pacific coast, producing lean fillets that can be used in a variety of recipes where you need a fish that can be dressed up like a blank, tasty canvas.
+Rockfish is a mild whitefish that is found up and down the Pacific coast.
+It's a great alternative to tilapia or sea bass, producing lean fillets that can be used in a variety of recipes where you need a fish that can be dressed up like a blank, tasty canvas.
 Extremely versatile and an especially sustainable catch, wild-caught rockfish will help you rock the grill this summer, cooking up fast and easy; they’re a particularly good choice for tacos, but can also be enjoyed simply grilled fillet with fresh accompaniments.

 Here are 7 wild-caught rockfish recipes that will keep you chill at the grill this summer: